airdock-io/docker-base/README-short.md

 # docker-base

-Base image for our docker containers based on debian:jessie.
+Base image for our docker containers based on alpine:3.2